 Environmental issues compound.
 While fire grabbed our attention most recently, had we already forgotten the historic six-year drought that preceded it?
-As the owner of a rain barrel company (launched in 2012) I witnessed the frenzy to harvest water growing every year as we entered our second, and then third, fourth, and fifth consecutive years of drought.
+As the owner of a rain barrel company (launched in 2012) I witnessed frenzy to harvest water growing every year as we entered our second through sixth consecutive years of drought.
 In 2016, we had one very wet year, and the urgency to become water stewards all but drained away.
 Then came the fires.

 While climate change ushers in more extreme swings in temperatures and precipitation rates, in an interrelated matrix, it also seems we are left more vulnerable to natural disasters.

 Environmental stewards point out that California is a fire ecology: Healthy forest succession is defined by cycles of low-intensity fire and regrowth.

 Humans and Nature (or Human Nature)